OCA/website/website_form_recaptcha/README.rst

 * Set `website_form_recaptcha` to `True` on that model (similar to enabling forms)
 * Add an element with the `o_website_form_recaptcha` class anywhere in the form

+Captcha will try to use the language of your website.
+If it, for whatever reason, can't find, it will default to google API and use the language of the browser.

 Look at `website_crm_recaptcha` module for example implementation